mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Why is my animation black in my video player
 --------------------------------------------

-You did not render the animation using the "baseline" option and you are using the default Windows media player.
+You did not render the animation using the "baseline" option, and you are using the default Windows Media Player.
 Re-render using the baseline option or use a better video player application, like VLC.
 Check `this useful diagram <https://www.deviantart.com/tiarevlyn/art/T-Krita-4-1-7-rendering-issues-manual-783473428>`_.

 Tools